How does a humidifier work, and what does it do.

-If you live in Denver, Tucson, Minneapolis, Colorado Springs and Salt Lake city to name but just a few of the driest cities in the USA, you will need a humidifier.
+If you live in Denver, Tucson, Minneapolis, Colorado Springs, or Salt Lake city to name but just a few of the driest cities in the USA, you will need a humidifier.

 Humidifier benefits are quite invaluable especially during the winter season because even in a warm setting, low humidity can be quite uncomfortable.
 Usually, humidifiers find a lot of use in winter.

 There needs to be certain level of humidity for people to be comfortable.
-During the winter, the dry air parches the skin as well as the mucus membranes in the nasal cavity.
-As a result, when there is low humidity, it tends to feel colder that it actually is.
+During the winter, the dry air parches the skin and dries the mucus membranes in the nasal cavity.

 Dry air will also dry out the wood in the house, and this includes wood on the floors and walls.
 When the drying wood shrinks, it causes creaks in the floors and at times, cracks on plaster and dry walls.

 You will see just what adding a little moisture to your house can do.
-A little water in your house can make quite a huge difference.
+It can make a huge difference.

-When your baby or anyone else in the house has a congested chest, a humidifier helps them breathe easily.
+When your baby or anyone else in the house has chest congestion, a humidifier helps them breathe easily.
 It makes the air soft enough for the swollen airways.

 How does a humidifier work?
 Relative and absolute humidity